The lost gold of Lake Toplitz

 There is a stash of stolen Nazi gold at the bottom of the lake.

-Sitting high up in the Austrian alps within a region known as the dead mountains is lake Toplitz.
-Surrounded by cliffs and forest and only accessible by foot along a mile long path, the lake is responsible for the deaths of numerous treasure hunters and is now patrolled by the police in an attempt to stop people from diving in it.
+Sitting high up in the Austrian Alps within a region known as the dead mountains, is Lake Toplitz.
+Surrounded by cliffs and forest and only accessible by foot along a mile-long path, the lake has been responsible for the deaths of numerous treasure hunters and is now patrolled by the police in an attempt to stop people from diving in it.

-Between 1943 and 1944 the lake housed a Nazi naval testing facility which conducted various underwater explosive tests.
-They detonated single charges up to 4000kg underwater and also fired torpedo’s into the banks of the opposite site, covering one of the shores in large craters.
+Between 1943 and 1944, the lake housed a Nazi naval testing facility that conducted various underwater explosive tests.
+They detonated single charges up to 4000kg underwater and also fired torpedoes into the banks of the opposite shore, covering it in large craters.

-There is actually known to be more than £100 million worth of counterfeit British pound notes dumped into the lake after operation Bernhard failed, which was an attempt to airdrop huge amounts of money over Britain in an attempt to flood the country with to much money and collapse the economy, but this failed for various reasons.
+It is actually known that there is more than £500 million worth of counterfeit British pound notes dumped into the lake after operation Bernhard failed, which was an attempt to airdrop huge amounts of money over Britain in an attempt to flood the country with too much money and collapse the economy, but this failed for various reasons.

 So why has no one ever found it?

-At its deepest point the lake reaches 103 meters, but after 20m deep the water has no oxygen at all, forcing the fish that live in it to remain above a depth of 18m at all times.
-Below 20m the water also starts to get very salty, making it denser than the fresh surface water.
+At its deepest point, the lake reaches 103 meters, but after 20 meters deep, the water has no oxygen at all, forcing the fish that live in it to remain above a depth of 18m at all times.
+Below 20m, the water also starts to get very salty, making it denser than the fresh surface water.

-Half way to the bottom of the lake sitting in the saltwater is a level of old logs which have been submerged for many years, preserved in the lakes salt.
-They aren’t light enough to float but aren’t heavy enough to sink further through the dense salt water below, instead settling in a thick layer half way down.
+Halfway to the bottom of the lake, sitting in the saltwater is a layer of old logs which have been submerged for many years, preserved in the lake’s salt.
+They aren’t light enough to float but aren’t heavy enough to sink further through the dense salt water below, instead settling in a thick layer halfway down.

 So could it be true?